longshotlabs/meteor-template-extension/README.md

 * override a template but keep it's helpers and events.
 * inherit the helpers from another template.
 * inherit the events from another template.
+* extend abstract templates and overwrite their events/helpers

 ## Prerequisites